WhatsUp247/wu247api-docs/docs/src/guide/authentication.md

 # Authentication

 The API uses token based authentication with OAuth.
-You will need to request a token and pass that token when requesting data from the API.
+You will need to request a token to pass when requesting data from the API.
 Every organization has to request their own API key and secret through the What'sUp 24/7 platform.
 However, each organization can request multiple keys for different projects.

+## Requesting a Token

+The URL to request a token is https://api.whatsup247.com/oauth.
+You will also need to pass the following information:

+- **Grant Type:** client_credentials
+- **API Key:** Your organization API key
+- **API Secret:** Your organization secret for API key pair

+When requesting data, token will need to be Authorization Bearer.

 ## Requesting an API Key & Secret